coordinape/coordinape/CONTRIBUTING.md

 After the initial line, include a **description** of the change.
 Why is the change important?
 Did you consider and reject alternate formulations of the same idea?
 Are there relevant issues or discussions elsewhere?
-If any of these questions provides valuable information, answer it.
+If any of these questions provide valuable information, answer it.
 Otherwise, feel free to leave it out—some changes really are self-documenting, and there’s no need to add a vacuous description.